 With today’s computer hardware, it really doesn’t take nearly as much of a budget to build a gaming computer that can handle most games on max settings on a 1440P monitor.

-In fact, for as low as ~$500-$600 you can build a tower that can handle most games on a 1440P monitor, assuming it’s not one of the 1440P monitors that has a 144Hz refresh rate.
+In fact, for as low as ~$500-$600 you can build a tower that can handle most games on a 1440P monitor, assuming it’s not one of the 1440P monitors that have a 144Hz refresh rate.

 So, if you are working with a budget, but you want to step up from 1080P, then these 1440P monitors will serve as very good gaming monitors.

 They provide better visuals than standard HD monitors and they won’t break your bank either.

 1440P Monitor Comparison Chart (Click “Read Review” to Expand)

-And, seeing as how it it incredibly affordable to get a decent 1080P monitor these days—especially when considering that even entry level GPUs can max out most games at 1080P—most gamers will end up sticking with a 1920×1080 monitor.
+And, seeing as how it incredibly affordable to get a decent 1080P monitor these days—especially when considering that even entry level GPUs can max out most games at 1080P—most gamers will end up sticking with a 1920×1080 monitor.